Mitesh-Asodariya/Project2/README.md

 # project

-This is my Second project Was created in local machine
+This is my Second project Was created in local machine.